winapps-org/winapps/docs/docker.md

 docker compose start
 ```

-(All compose commands have to be run from the directory where the `compose.yaml` is located.)
+(All compose commands have to be run from the directory where `compose.yaml` is located.)